DFHack/dfhack/docs/plugins/plant.rst

     will stunt tree height.
 It may be more desirable to grow in stages rather than all at once.
 Trees grow taller every 10 years.)
 ``-f``, ``--filter <plant_id>[,<plant_id>...]``
-    Define a filter list of plant IDs to target, ignoring all other tree types.
-    ``plant_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
-(No unmodded tree IDs have spaces.)
-A numerical ID can also be used.
-Use ``plant create ""`` and check under ``Saplings`` for a list of valid IDs.
+    Define a filter list of plant raw IDs to target, ignoring all other tree types. ``plant_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
+(No unmodded tree raw IDs have spaces.)
+A numerical ID can be used in place of a string.
+Use ``plant list`` and check under ``Saplings`` for a list of valid IDs.
 ``-e``, ``--exclude <plant_id>[,<plant_id>...]``
     Same as ``--filter``, but target everything except these.
 Cannot be used with ``--filter``.